cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/comments.md

 This document describes the comments resource.

-A _comment_ is something that a user records about a given file or folder.
+A _comment_ is something that a user records about a given app, file, or folder.

 # Resources